-Several boom-and-bust cycles followed as commercial fishing, canneries (where thousands of Chinese worked) and Alaska's first sawmill (1888) replaced fur trapping.
-When the local sawmill closed in 1994, the community turned to tourism.
+Several boom-and-bust cycles followed as commercial fishing, canneries (where thousands of Chinese people worked) and Alaska's first sawmill (1888) replaced fur trapping.

 There are a number of things to see in Wrangell.
 The Petroglyph Beach State Historic Park is a must-see, and be sure to check out the Wrangell Museum and the Kiksetti Totem Park and Chief Shakes Tribal House as well.
 If you have time, visit the Anan Wildlife Observatory and the Stikine River.

 Although Wrangell was legendary for its nightlife in its mining and logging heyday, it's fairly quiet now.
 You can see movies at the Nolan Civic Center, have a drink and play billiards or darts at the Totem Bar, munch pizza and have a beer at the Marine Bar, or enjoy a quiet evening with a view at the Stikine Inn Lounge. https://www.nolancenter.org/theater.html.

 Fresh local seafood is offered at a number of restaurants in Wrangell, as are basic favorites such as burgers and steaks.

 Included in this report is a sampling of restaurants in town.
 Expect to pay within these general guidelines for a dinner for one, not including drinks, tax or tip: $ = less than US$10; $$ = US$10-$25; $$$ = US$26-$40; and $$$$ = more than US$40.